Trom (TV series): Development and release

 Production work on Trom began in March 2021 and concluded in late 2021.
 The series was filmed in many locations across the Faroe islands, including Tórshavn and surrounding areas, and remoter villages such as Múli, Gjógv, Tjørnuvík, Velbastaður and Gasadalur.

 Broadcast

 The series was first shown on 12 February 2022 at a special event in Tórshavn and was broadcast the following day on Kringvarp Føroya.
 It was made available from 13 February through Viaplay in Sweden, Norway and Denmark, and in Australia through SBS On Demand.
 The series was shown on BBC4 in the United Kingdom from 9 July 2022.
-The series will be broadcast in Ireland and Belgium in Autumn 2022.